meteofrance/meteonet/docs_src/english/data/weather-models.md

 In the dataset, we provided the results of **2D models** (forecasts are on a grid longitude x latitude) and **3D models** (forecasts are on a grid longitude x latitude x height).

+!!! warning
+    Some files in the model files are incomplete/corrupted.
+It comes from the database of our corporation.
+There are archiving anomalies.
+We are working on a new version of MeteoNet and will take into account these anomalies.
+    Meanwhile, you can detect these anomalies by checking the file sizes.
+For a given file category (zone, level, model type), the files must have exactly the same size.
+So if some files are smaller than the other one, then these files have anomalies.
+This has been reported in kaggle in this discussion https://www.kaggle.com/katerpillar/meteonet/discussion/157206 and in Github (https://github.com/meteofrance/meteonet/issues/14).

 ## 2D Parameters